Group of people

 We want you to help us address some of society’s most pressing global challenges by devising your own Social Sciences research project.
 It needs to fit within one of the White Rose DTP’s seven Interdisciplinary Themed Pathways.

 Each student will receive a tuition fee waiver and an annual stipend based on the ESRC’s current studentship rates.
-In 2023/24, the annual stipend was £18,622.
-Updated rates will be published in early 2024.
+The current annual stipend is £19,237 (for academic year 24/25).
+Updated rates will be published in early 2025 for the 25/26 academic year.
 This will be paid for the duration of the funded research period.
 Full tuition fees will be paid for the duration of the funded research period.
 Further details can be found on the White Rose DTP website.

 About the Doctoral Training Partnership